Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence

-In summary, in this tunable non-Hermitian magnon-photon conversion process, we observe the interference of photons and single quanta of atomic coherence breaking the classical limit and entering the regime of quantum behavior.
-When we tune the phase sum in the beamsplitter matrix from $\pi$ to $0$, the quantum statistics of bosonic bunching can be switched to antibunching which is commonly associated with fermions.
-The Hermiticity of the atom-light beamsplitter-type interface can be controlled between these two extreme cases simply by frequency detuning the storage scheme.
+In summary, in this magnon-photon conversion process, we observe the interference of photons and single quanta of atomic coherence entering the quantum regime.
+When we tune the phase sum in the beam splitter matrix from $\pi$ to $0$, bosonic bunching can be switched to antibunching which is commonly associated with fermions.
+The Hermiticity of the atom-light beam-splitter-type interface can be controlled by frequency detuning the storage scheme.
 The physics of this switching mechanism is fundamentally different from earlier studies exploiting nonlinear or polarization entangled states ~\cite{Lahini2010, Matthews2013, N00NPRL2016}.
-The switching speed between boson-like and fermion-like statistics is promisingly high since the laser frequency can change in just a few nanoseconds.
-The hybrid nature of the demonstrated magnon-photon quantum interface leads to a versatile mechanism for quantum network based on light storage and controllable photon distribution apart from boson sampling at passive linear network.
-Exciting possibilities include quantum interference of photonic and atomic Fock states, multiport non-unitary hybrid beamsplitters, engineering non-Hermitian temporal Floquet Hamiltonians, $\mathcal{PT-}$symmetric quantum optics~\cite{ElGanainy2018NPH, Klauck2019}, and creation of hyperentangled states with polarization degrees of freedom.
-The concepts demonstrated here in a cold atomic ensemble could be expanded to a number of other physical systems that involve elementary excitation storage such as diamond vacancy centers~\cite{EnglandDiamond2015PRL}, trapped ions, rare-earth ions in solids, hot atomic vapors, and even optical microresonators.
+The switching speed between bosonlike and fermionlike statistics is promisingly high since the laser frequency can change in just a few nanoseconds.
+The demonstrated magnon-photon interface may enable a hybrid quantum network system relying on photons and localized atomic excitations.
+The controllable Hermiticity of the beam splitter can lead to magnon-photon distributions different from those occurring in boson sampling.
+Exciting possibilities include quantum interference of photonic and atomic Fock states, multiport nonunitary hybrid beam splitters, engineering non-Hermitian temporal Floquet Hamiltonians, $\mathcal{PT}$-symmetric quantum optics~\cite{ElGanainy2018NPH, Klauck2019}, and creation of hyperentangled states with polarization degrees of freedom.
+The concepts demonstrated here in a cold atomic ensemble could be expanded to a number of other physical systems that involve elementary excitation storage such as diamond vacancy centers~\cite{England2016}, trapped ions, rare-earth ions in solids, hot atomic vapors, and even optical microresonators.

-We thank Prof. Weiping Zhang for helpful discussions.
-This work is supported by the Guangdong Provincial Key Laboratory (Grant No. 2019B121203002), and the National Natural Science Foundation of China (NSFC) through Grants No. 12074171 and 12074168.
-J. F. Chen acknowledges the Guangdong key project under Grant No. 2019ZT08X324, and the Guangdong innovation project under Grant No. 2019KTSCX160.
-CLZ is supported by NSFC Grants No. 11922411 and 11874342.

 \widetext

 {S\arabic{figure}} \counterwithout{equation}{section} {S\arabic{equation}}